lcdm-uiuc/info490-sp16/Week5/lesson2.md

 # Week 5 Lesson 2 #
 ## Unsupervised Learning: Introduction to Clustering ##

 In this lesson, you will learn about the Unsupervised Learning technique of clustering.
+Cluster finding can be used to find groups or clusters (the difference between these is generally the size of the identified set of points, groups are smaller than clusters).
+Cluster finding is a very popular machine learning technique since it can be used to find related items in a much larger data set or to summarize data by focusing on the identified clusters as opposed to the much larger data.
+In this lesson, we focus on the two simple, yet popular cluster detection
+techniques: k-means and DBSCAN.

 ###Objectives ###